Tobias Neumann

 My research is at the interface of the technical theory community and the experimental analyses, and extends from higher-order multi-loop calculations to Monte-Carlo event generators relevant to experimental analyses, to lattice-matching calculations for crucial input parameters like PDFs.
 The use of large scale numerical and computer algebra methods is part of my daily work.

-Find out more about the research in my group, our publications, opportunities to contribute at the undergraduate to postdoctoral level, and outreach!
+Find out more about the research in my group, our publications, outreach, and opportunities and ‘join the group’ to contribute at the undergraduate to graduate level!

 news